 The request must include a detailed description of the portion of work that will be performed outside the United States, where, by whom, and the reason the waiver is necessary.

-Failure to comply with these requirements may cause the state to reject the proposal as non-responsive or cancel the contract.
+Non-compliance with these location requirements may result in the state rejecting the proposal as non-responsive or canceling the contract.